-3.484 The Secretariat has found that sustained exchanges with the Host Country through the Committee on Relations with the Host Country facilitate the implementation of the Headquarters Agreement.
-The emphasis of the Committee's work (with the assistance of the Secretariat) will be on the relations between the OPCW and the Host Country, whereas the regular meeting of the Secretary-General of the Ministry of Foreign Affairs with the Dean of the Diplomatic Corps in the Netherlands was reinstated in January 2013 to address issues that affect the Permanent Representations headquartered in The Hague vis-à-vis the Host Country.
-This is expected to supplement the routine bilateral consultations between the Host Country and individual Permanent Representations on specific practical issues.
+3.473 The Secretariat has found that sustained exchanges with the Host Country through the Committee on Relations with the Host Country facilitate the implementation of the Headquarters Agreement.
+The emphasis of the Committee's work (with the assistance of the Secretariat) will be on the relations between the OPCW and the Host Country, whereas the regular meeting with the Dean of International Organisations in the Netherlands will be reinstated by the Ministry of Foreign Affairs to address issues that affect the international organisations headquartered in The Hague.
+This is expected to supplement the routine bilateral consultations between the Host Country and individual international organisations on specific practical issues.

-- 3.485 Bearing in mind the requirements in Article VIII and the significant activities of the OPCW that might not be covered by the privileges and immunities directly vested by the Convention, the Secretariat will continue to encourage more States Parties to enter into negotiations for a privileges-and-immunities agreement.
-The Secretariat will also continue to encourage States Parties to ensure prompt entry into force of the agreements already approved by the Council. - 3.486 The Secretariat will continue to pursue sustainable modalities of cooperation with Host Country authorities for the full implementation of the Headquarters Agreement, for safeguarding the operational and subsistence requirements of the OPCW Headquarters in the Netherlands, and for facilitating the functioning of diplomatic representations accredited to the Organisation, under the guidance of the Council and the Conference.
+- 3.474 Bearing in mind the requirements in Article VIII and the significant activities of the OPCW that might not be covered by the privileges and immunities directly vested by the Convention, the Secretariat will continue to encourage more States Parties to enter into negotiations for a privileges-and-immunities agreement.
+The Secretariat will also continue to encourage States Parties to ensure prompt entry into force of the agreements already approved by the Council. - 3.475 The Secretariat will continue to pursue sustainable modalities of cooperation with Host Country authorities for the full implementation of the Headquarters Agreement, for safeguarding the operational and subsistence requirements of the OPCW Headquarters in the Netherlands, and for facilitating the functioning of diplomatic representations accredited to the Organisation, under the guidance of the Council and the Conference.